Skip to main content

 • graphics

-The graphics of the game are celebrated for their nostalgic, retro aesthetic, effectively capturing the charm of early 90s DOS-era visuals with crisp VGA and EGA modes at a resolution of 320x200.
-Players appreciate the simplicity and authenticity of the graphics, which evoke fond memories of classic flight simulators and tactical games, making it a delightful experience for fans of old-school gaming.
-Overall, the visuals are described as gorgeous and clean, successfully recreating the look and feel of beloved titles from the past.
+The graphics of the game are celebrated for their nostalgic, retro aesthetic, reminiscent of early 90s DOS-era visuals, including charming 320x200 VGA and EGA styles.
+Players appreciate the simplicity and authenticity of the graphics, which evoke fond memories of classic flight simulators and tactical games.
+Overall, the visuals are described as gorgeous and clean, successfully capturing the essence of old-school gaming.

 • “Thunder Helix effortlessly re-creates the feel of these early 90's games down to the mock DOS prompt startup screens and the bright chunky VGA (or EGA!) graphics.”